nextdhcp/nextdhcp/README.md

 ### Prerequisites

 In order to install, hack and test NextDHCP you need a working [Go](https://golang.org) environment.
-Since this project already adapted go modules you should use at least version 1.12.
+Since this project already adapted go modules you should use Go 1.25 or newer.
 For testing it is also recommended to have at least one virtual machine available.

 ### Installing